How to Install Liquorix Kernel on Ubuntu Linux

 Verify the Liquorix Kernel Installation

-Once your system restarts, verify that the Liquorix kernel is active by checking the output of the /proc/version file.
-Use the following command to display its contents:
+Once your system restarts, verify that the Liquorix kernel is active by checking your running kernel version:

 cat /proc/version